NHIndustries NH90: Origins

-In 1985, France, West Germany, Italy, the Netherlands, and the United Kingdom teamed to develop a NATO battlefield transport and anti-ship/anti-submarine helicopter for the 1990s.
+In 1985, France, West Germany, Italy, the Netherlands, and the United Kingdom collaborated to develop a NATO battlefield transport and anti-ship/anti-submarine helicopter for the 1990s.
 The United Kingdom left the team in 1987.
 On 1 September 1992, NHIndustries signed an NH90 design-and-development contract with NAHEMA (NATO Helicopter Management Agency).
 This agency represented the four participating states: France, Germany, Italy, and the Netherlands.
 Portugal later joined the agency in June 2001.
 Design work on the helicopter started in 1993.
 The first prototype, PT1, made the type's first flight on 18 December 1995.
 The second prototype, PT2, first flew on 19 March 1997 and the third prototype, PT3, on 27 November 1998.
 On 12 December 2002, PT3 became the first helicopter to fly exclusively with fly-by-wire controls after the removal of mechanical back-up controls.